Project 17: yesman--Scanner Honeypot with scapy (15 pts.)

 In order to make this script practical, you will need to add code to stop responding to any IP address & port combination that you are actually using.
 Otherwise this script will DoS your own network.

-Finding the IP Address of the Linux Machine
+Finding the IP Address of the Target Machine

-On the Linux machine, open a Terminal window (if you are using Ubuntu, click Applications, Accessories, Terminal).
+On the Target Machine, open a Terminal window (if you are using Ubuntu, click Applications, Accessories, Terminal).

-On the Linux machine, in the Terminal window, execute the ifconfig command.
+On the Target Machine, in the Terminal window, execute the ifconfig command.
 Make a note of your IP address for later reference.

 As before, you must block ACK packets with iptables.

-On the Linux Machine, open a Terminal window.
+On the Target Machine, open a Terminal window.
 In the Terminal window, execute this command:

 If you see a rule in the OUTPUT section that drops RST packets, as shown below on this page, your firewall is correctly configured.
 If the rule is not there, execute this command to add it: